Historical Adventures by Mail | American History Through Letters

 Ph.D. in Curriculum and Instruction.
 Oversees educational components to ensure academic rigor.

-Victoria & Vicki
+Victoria Bence and Vicki Draeger

 This is story-driven — but never academically careless.